anuranbaka/cppnumpy/README.md

 # CPPNUMPY Matrix Library
 This matrix library header is meant to be compatible with numpy, using a similar structure to the numpy array.
 Functionality includes operations for matrix arithmetic, soft transposition, iteration of elements, dimension broadcasting and the designation of submatrices in a manner similar to numpy's array slicing.
 The matrix is initialized, stored and printed in row-major order.
+Generally speaking, it functions just like the NumPy array, except for the following three
+changes: the operator "^" is used for matrix multiplication rather than bitwise XOR, "T" is used for a hard transpose, while "t" is used for a soft transpose, and due to limitations of C++ syntax, array slicing is replaced by a "region-of-interest" function (roi()).

 # Installing
 The Mat class and its functions are entirely contained within "projects/matlib/Mat.h"